seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 I/O Errors
 """"""""""

-All :dox:`SmartFile#SmartFile FileIn` and :dox:`SmartFile#SmartFile FileOut` constructors and functions throw exceptions of type :dox:`IOError` to signal *low-level* file I/O errors.
+All :dox:`FormattedFileIn#FormattedFileIn` and :dox:`FormattedFileOut#FormattedFileOut` constructors and functions throw exceptions of type :dox:`IOError` to signal *low-level* file I/O errors.
 Therefore, it is sufficient to catch these exceptions to handle I/O errors properly.

 There is only one exception to this rule.
-Function :dox:`SmartFile#open` returns a ``bool`` to indicate whether the file was opened successfully or not.
+Function :dox:`FormattedFile#open` returns a ``bool`` to indicate whether the file was opened successfully or not.

 Assignment 1